 9 tips to help you laugh more

-Understanding the positives that humour and laughing can bring is one thing – but you might also be wondering how you can bring more of it into your own life.
+Understanding the positives that humour and laughter can bring is one thing, but you might be wondering how you can bring more of it into your life.

-We hope the following 9 tips will help to bring some light and laughter to your day.
+We hope the following nine tips will bring some light and laughter to your day.

 1. Avoid becoming fixated on the negative

-It’s all too easy to focus on the negative elements of life, like news stories, encounters with negative people, and conversations that have made you feel unhappy.
-But, it’s possible to see the lighter side of life by accepting that there’s much beyond your control – like people’s behaviour – that you can’t change.
+It’s all too easy to focus on the negative elements of life, like news stories, encounters with negative people, or conversations that have made you feel unhappy.
+But, it’s possible to see the lighter side of life by accepting that there’s much beyond our control.

 This acceptance can not only help you to let go of negativity and worry, but it can provide more headspace to focus on what you can control, and on the positives in your life.

 A good place to start when trying to break free from negativity and find a more positive path is to make a list of all the things that you’re most grateful for.
-Try to look at the list daily or weekly, and add to it as often as you can.
+Try to look at the list frequently and add to it as often as you can.

-Our articles, How to learn the skill of optimism and How gratitude can lead to a happier life, have plenty more tips on how to adopt a more positive mindset.
+Our articles, How to learn the skill of optimism and How practising gratitude can lead to a happier life, have plenty more tips on how to adopt a more positive mindset.
+You may also like to read our mindfulness guide or join a mindfulness meditation over on Rest Less Events.

 2. Start with a smile

-If laughter isn’t something that comes naturally, or you don’t feel as though you have much to laugh about right now, then why not start with a smile?
-Smiling can still make you feel good and, like laughter, is contagious.
+If laughter isn’t something that comes naturally, or you don’t feel as though you have much to laugh about right now, why not start with a smile?
+Smiling can improve your mood and, like laughter, is contagious.

-Rather than looking down when you’re out in public, try to smile at people around you – whether you’re out walking, at work, or shopping.
-This can not only help you to feel more positive but can make others around you feel good too.
+Rather than looking down when you’re out in public, try to smile at people around you.
+This can not only help you to feel more positive, but can make others around you feel good too.

 3. Listen to Laughies